andyfischer/circa/docs/about_inlined_state.md

         return current
     end

-elapsed() returns the total time since the function was first called, using the 'time' global variable.
+elapsed() returns the total time since the function was first called, using the `time` global variable.

     def elapsed() -> number